acoli-repo/AURIS/guidelines/archive/discourse.2023-11-15-1803.md

 - (129) Swiveling in his chair, Mr. Straszheim replies that the new outlook, though still weak, doesn’t justify calling a recession right now.
 “It’s all in this handout you don’t want to look at.
 We could still have a recession” at some point. **[Implicit=generally]** One of Mr. Straszheim’s recurring themes is that the state of the economy isn’t a simple black or white.
 (PDTB3, wsj 0569)

-- (8) NBC’s re-creations are produced by Cosgrove-Meurer Productions, which also makes the successful primetime NBC Entertainment series Unsolved Mysteries. **[Implicit: More generally]** The marriage of news and theater, if not exactly in evitable, has been consummated nonetheless.
-(Prasad et al. 2017, p.
-11)

 > Note: PDTB3 Instantiation.Arg1-as-instance

 ##### Exemplification.instance (`Instance`)